 - Louisiana: Unused alcohol may be returned after special events in Louisiana with a temporary liquor permit.
 Wholesalers may also accept alcohol returns for ordinary and usual commercial reasons like spoilage, breakage, leaks, etc. Customer returns aren’t specified in Louisiana laws.

-- Maine: In Maine, alcohol can only be returned if the product is defective.
+- Maine: In Maine, alcohol can only be returned within 10 days with a receipt.

 - Maryland: Montgomery County in Maryland is a control county.
 In Montgomery County, you can return unopened alcohol with a receipt to a state-run store.
 Other Maryland laws may vary.